ietf-tools/concluded-wgs/README.md

 # Concluded Group Information

 This is a place to capture information about concluded groups (Working Groups, Research Groups, etc.) that the datatracker may not yet know about.
+After curation, this data will move into the datatracker.

-This page was hosted by Henrik Levkowetz for many years.
+This page was hosted and maintained by Henrik Levkowetz for many years.
 Much of the historic information available here was provided by Scott O. Bradner.
 Many thanks!

+Many of the Archive links are stale.
+Use them with caution.

+If you have records of group history not reflected in the dataracker or captured here, please open an issue, make a pull request, or send mail to support@ietf.org.

 | WG | Area | Chartered | Concluded | Archive | Name |
 |----|------|-----------|-----------|---------|------|